rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 ```bash
 kubectl logs -n paymenthub ph-ee-integration-test-gazelle
 ```
-you can access the results by copying them from the pod to the /tmp directory of the server machine or VM using the script below.
+You can access the results by copying them from the pod to the /tmp directory of the server machine or VM using the script below.
 This will place the results into a directory similar to mydir.SzSauX i.e. of the form /tmp/mydir.XXXXXX.
 You will need to copy this directory from the server/VM to your desktop/laptop to browse the results , look for the subdirectory of tests/test/index.html as the top level for your browser.
 Note that the pod will time-out after 90 mins and you will need to remove the ph-ee-integration-test-gazelle pod before running helm test phee again.
 ```bash
 ~/mifos-gazelle/src/utils/copy-report-from-pod.sh
 ```